Base pair: As a unit of length

 For single-stranded DNA/RNA, units of nucleotides are used—abbreviated nt (or knt, Mnt, Gnt)—as they are not paired.

 To distinguish between units of computer storage and bases, kbp, Mbp, Gbp, etc. may be used for base pairs.

-The centimorgan is also often used to imply distance along a chromosome, but the number of base pairs it corresponds to varies widely.
+The centimorgan is also often used to imply distance along a chromosome, but the number of base pairs it corresponds to varies widely depending on the patterns of chromosomal crossover.
 In the human genome, the centimorgan is about 1 million base pairs.